3 Months Strategy for CAT

 Do remember, analysis is the most important part of taking Mock.

-Quant Strategy: No book is enough, just solve as many as you can and most importantly solve all questions being posted in CAT Preparation-iQuanta Group, or iQuanta Paid Doubts Group coz the questions posted in group are random which prepares you to some extent for CAT. ( even if you don’t comment do solve) . [must]
+Quant Strategy: No book is enough, just solve as many as you can and most importantly solve all questions being posted in CAT Preparation-iQuanta Group, or iQuanta Paid Doubts Group because the questions posted in group are random which prepares you to some extent for CAT. (even if you don’t comment do solve) .

-Shortcuts : For shortcuts enrol into iQuanta Course .There are times when shortcuts can save a lot of your times and to know where to apply and the limitations, you may join the crash course.
+Shortcuts : For shortcuts enrol into iQuanta Course .There are times when shortcuts can save a lot of your times and to know where to apply and the limitations.

 Chapter Wise Plan: (Considering Geometry, Algebra , Numbers, Functions are your weak areas, while Arithmetic, PnC are strong.